Pokegen/sys-botbaseplus/README.md

 This is a modified C++ port of [olliz0r sys-botbase](https://github.com/olliz0r/sys-botbase) which is also based on [jakibakis sys-netcheat](https://github.com/jakibaki/sys-netcheat)

-This sysmodule also adds optional HTTP support, which has a few advantages over raw tcp:
+This sysmodule adds optional HTTP support, which has a few advantages over raw tcp:

 - HTTP is a standardized protocol with well defined uses
 - Simple & Easy implementation on the client side